nwhitehead/pzretro/README.md

 ## Future work

-* Support saving and loading game state.
-* Add more cheat codes to navigate levels quickly.
 * Support more platforms for binary releases.
 * Add support for background music.
 * Add volume level control and other audio options.